 Android users can bring their phones to the new Google Fi too.
 In fact, many popular Android devices are 100 percent compatible with Google Fi, without going through beta mode first.
 Some notable examples are Samsung's S7, S8, S8+, S9, S9+, Note 8 and Note 9.
 Most HTC, Huawei, LG, Motorola and LG phones are also compatible, with full feature access available now.

-How does it work?
+How does Google Fi work?

-In a nutshell, Project Fi is a phone carrier service from Google that relies on a special SIM card to authenticate the use of mobile data from three existing mobile networks – T-Mobile, Sprint and U.S. Cellular.
+In a nutshell, Google Fi is a phone carrier service from Google that relies on a special SIM card to authenticate the use of mobile data from three existing mobile networks – T-Mobile, Sprint and U.S. Cellular.
 It switches among these networks automatically to provide the best possible service based on your current location.
 It's meant to be easy to use, with a simple setup: Just swap out your phone's current SIM card with a Google Fi card.
-It also features simplified billing that lets you pay only for the data you use.
+It also has simplified billing that lets you pay only for the data you use.

-While other carriers offer data plans riddled with fine print and often paired with unyielding contracts, Project Fi allows you to pay a flat rate of $20 per month, which includes unlimited talk and texts as well as 2GB of data for $20 and no contract.
-If you want to use more than 2GB of data, you simply pay an additional $10 for each gigabyte you use with no additional penalties.
+While other carriers offer data plans riddled with fine print and often paired with unyielding contracts, Google Fi allows you to pay a flat rate of $20 per month, which includes unlimited talk and texts as well as 2GB of data for $20 and no contract.
+If you want to use more than 2GB of data, you simply pay an additional $10 for each gigabyte you use, with no additional penalties.

 On the service's website, you can estimate your monthly usage (or goal usage) and see how much that amount of data would cost you.
 Since there is no contract, you only pay for what you use.
 So, if you plan on spending $40 for 4GB of data but end up only using 1GB one month, you'll only pay $10 for that month.
 You can also add data-only SIM cards to any other mobile device you own and pay the same monthly rate of $10 per gigabyte for those (or nothing, if the data goes unused).